 Also, I recommend bringing a GoPro and some other cameras.

-On that note, I recommend changing money to U.S dollars beforehand and make sure you have enough PHP to get around.
+On that note, I recommend changing money to U.S. dollars beforehand and making sure you have enough PHP to get around.

 Some of the restaurants and retail stores will accept credit cards, but it’s better to have cash on hand.

 Once again, Boracay is a great spot to test out action cameras.
 I recommend bringing a GoPro.
 If you don’t have one, consider buying one through this link.